dart-lang/site-www/src/codelabs/null-safety.md

 * How the `late` keyword affects variables and initialization.

-Using embedded DartPad editors, you can test your knowledge by running example code and completing exercises.
+Using embedded DartPad editors, you can test your knowledge by completing and running exercises.
 To get the most out of this codelab, you should have some knowledge of [basic Dart syntax](/samples).

 {{site.alert.note}}
-  This page uses embedded DartPads to display examples and exercises.
+  This page uses embedded DartPads to display exercises.
   {% include dartpads-embedded-troubleshooting.md %}
 {{site.alert.end}}